Char2Subword: Extending the Subword Embedding Space Using Robust Character Compositionality: Analysis

 \paragraph{Attention for language identification} Figure \ref{ch9:fig:csbert_viz_lid} shows the visualization for the Spanish-English LID task with an intra-sentential code-switching example (i.e., code-switching at the clause level of a sentence utterance).
 The example shows that the strongest connections at the word level (Figure \ref{ch9:fig:csbert_viz_lid} (left)) happen for words in the same language.
 Particularly, the word \textit{consequencias} is slightly ambiguous since its morphology overlaps substantially with both the English and Spanish versions.
 With the context from the surrounding Spanish words, the model can determine that the word is Spanish.
 Although there are more patterns captured among all the heads in mBERT, this pattern suggests that words of the same language can provide contextual support along with the sentence.

-In addition to the contextual support, character-level attention (i.e., char2subword transformer layers) also plays an important role when building the word representation.
+In addition to the contextual support, character-level attention plays an important role when building the word representation.
 Particularly for this word, the ambiguity is introduced due to the letter \textit{q}.
 Note that the char2subword module creates strong connections with this letter and parts where more ambiguity could happen.
 For example, the letter \textit{i} happens where the suffixes \textit{-cias} (Spanish) and \textit{-ces} English could complete the word).

-\paragraph{Error analysis} Table \ref{ch9:fig:cs_bert:confusion_matrix} captures the mistakes of the model in a confusion matrix for the Spanish-English LID development set.
-Note that there are many mistakes between the English and Spanish words (112 English words predicted as Spanish, and 101 Spanish words predicted as English).
+\paragraph{Error analysis} By inspecting the mistakes of the model in the confusion matrix for the Spanish-English LID development set, we noticed 112 English words predicted as Spanish, and 101 Spanish words predicted as English (see Table \ref{ch9:fig:cs_bert:confusion_matrix} in Appendix \ref{app:analysis} for the confusion matrix).
 Out of the 101 English words, 63 were processed by the char2subword module (i.e., via backoff).
 Most of these errors come from words that heavily overlap in morphology between the two languages.
 For example, the words \textit{imagine, rodeos, superego, tacos} are exact spellings between the languages, while the words \textit{apetite} and \textit{pajamas} change one letter between the languages (e.g., \textit{apetito, pijamas} in Spanish).
 These errors suggest that the robustness may create some ambiguity when it comes to detecting the text's language.
-That is, single-character differences can denote one or another language, but the robustness operations (Table \ref{ch9:tab:noise_operations}) can blur such distinction during the simulation phase.
-Other words are interjections that are spelled the same way (e.g., \textit{oh, eh, Muahahahahaha}).
+That is, single-character differences can denote one or another language, but the robustness operations (Table \ref{ch9:tab:noise_operations}) can blur such distinction during the approximation phase.
+Other words are interjections that are spelled the same way (e.g., \textit{oh}, \textit{eh}, and \textit{Muahahahahaha}).
 Also, there are cases where the ground-truth labels are wrong.
-For example, the word \textit{larges} in the the sentence ``\textit{La puerta esta abierta para que te \underline{larges} porque no te has ido}''\footnote{Translation: ``The door is open for you to get out, why haven't you left?''} was correctly predicted as Spanish based on the context (i.e., the correct spelling is \textit{largues}, which translates to \textit{get out}).
+E.g., the word \textit{larges} in the the sentence ``\textit{La puerta esta abierta para que te \underline{larges} porque no te has ido}''\footnote{``The door is open for you to leave, why haven't you left?''} was correctly predicted as Spanish based on the context (i.e., the correct spelling is \textit{largues}, which translates to \textit{get out}).